August Revolution: Entry of Chinese troops into northern Vietnam

 General Lu Han's 200,000 Chinese soldiers occupied north Vietnam starting August 1945.
 90,000 arrived by October, the 62nd army came on 26 September to Nam Dinh and Haiphong.
 Lang Son and Cao Bang were occupied by the Guangxi 62nd army corps and the red river region and Lai Cai were occupied by a column from Yunnan.

-Vietnamese VNQDD fighters accompanied the Chinese soldiers.
+Vietnamese Kuomintang fighters accompanied the Chinese soldiers.
 Ho Chi Minh ordered his DRV administration to set quotas for rice to give to the Chinese soldiers and rice was sold in Chinese currency in the red River delta.
-Lu Han occupied the French governor general's palace after ejecting the French staff under Sainteny.
-Chinese soldiers occupied northern Indochina north of the 16th parallel while the British under the South-East Asia Command of Lord Mountbatten occupied the south.
-Chiang Kai-shek deliberately withheld his crack and well trained soldiers from occupying Vietnam since he was going to use them to fight the Communists inside China and instead sent undisciplined warlord troops from Yunnan under Lu Han to occupy north Vietnam and Hanoi north of the 16th parallel to disarm and get Japanese troops to surrender.
+Lu Han occupied the Tonkin Palace after ejecting the French staff under Sainteny.

+Chinese soldiers occupied Indochina north of the 16th parallel while the British under the South-East Asia Command of Lord Mountbatten occupied the south.
+Chiang Kai-shek deliberately withheld his crack and well trained soldiers from occupying Vietnam since he was going to use them to fight the Communists inside China and instead sent undisciplined warlord troops from Yunnan under Lu Han to occupy northern Vietnam and Hanoi.

-Ho Chi Minh confiscated gold taels, jewellery and coins in September 1945 during "Gold Week" to give to Chinese forces occupying northern Vietnam.
-Rice to Cochinchina by the French in October 1945 were divided by Ho Chi Minh, and the northern Vietnamese only received one third while the Chinese soldiers were given two thirds by Ho Chi Minh.
-For 15 days elections were postponed by Ho Chi Minh in response to a demand by Chinese general Chen Xiuhe on 18 December 1945 so that the Chinese could get the Dong Minh Hoi and VNQDD to prepare.
+The provisional government acquiesce gold taels, jewellery and coins in September 1945 during "Gold Week" to give to Chinese forces.
+Rice to Cochinchina by the French in October 1945 were divided by Ho Chi Minh, and the northern Vietnamese only received one third while the Chinese soldiers were given two thirds by the government.

+For 15 days, elections were postponed in response to a demand by Chinese general Chen Xiuhe on 18 December so that the Chinese could get the Dong Minh Hoi and Vietnamese Kuomintang to prepare.
 The Chinese left only in April–June 1946.
 Ho Chi Minh gave golden smoking paraphernalia and a golden opium pipe to the Chinese general Lu Han after gold week and purchased weapons with what was left of the proceeds.

-Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops by the time the Chinese came to disarm the Japanese and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.
+Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops by the time the Chinese came to disarm the Japanese and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by workers and students.
 While Chiang Kai-shek, Xiao Wen (Hsiao Wen) and the Kuomintang central government of China was disinterested in occupying Vietnam beyond the allotted time period and involving itself in the war between the Viet Minh and the French, the Yunnan warlord Lu Han held the opposite view and wanted to occupy Vietnam to prevent the French returning and establish a Chinese trusteeship of Vietnam under the principles of the Atlantic Charter with the aim of eventually preparing Vietnam for independence and blocking the French from returning.